Liberty University BUSI 340 quiz 7 solutions

 Which of the following refers to "walking the talk"?

-Fiedler's contingency model of leadership has made an important and lasting contribution to the study of leadership because it:
+has made an important and lasting contribution to the study of leadership

 Which of the following leadership styles should be used by leaders when team cohesiveness is low?